EM51641/iceberg/README.md

     ```

     otherwise, you can use the spark-iceberg container by uncommenting the spark-iceberg service in the docker-compose.yaml file.
-    keep in mind that you need to change the endpoints in the `main.py`,  `docker-compose.yaml` and `presto-catalog/iceberg.properties` file to match the the ones on the docker bridge network.
+    keep in mind that you need to change the endpoints in the `main.py` and  `docker-compose.yaml` files to match the the ones on the docker bridge network.